lizkirkland/lizkirkland.github.io/README.md

 Reviews for Good Theatre's first production *The Good of the Sun*
 -----------------------------------------------------------------

+Picture Good of the sun poster? or photo used

 Women's dark view of marriage a suprising Fringe Theme—Jerry Wasserman at [The Province](http://blogs.theprovince.com/2014/09/11/theatre-review-womens-dark-view-of-marriage-a-surprising-fringe-theme/)